shotah/forgecli/README.md

 - `version:` Default is LATEST, but this is Minecraft VERSION. e.g. 1.18.2,
   - PARTIAL matching is enabled, e.g. use 1.18 to pull back 1.18.2, 1.18.1, 1.18 mods
 - `clear:` Default is false, allows CLI to remove all mods before downloading new Mods.
+- `client:` Default is false, if family is defined and client is defined, it will attempt to install the latest client.
 - `dependencies:` Default is True, this uses the mods required dependencies to download missing mods.
 - `debug:` Enable extra logging.